John Peter Galanis: Mutual fund fraud

 On September 29, 1988, Galanis was ultimately sentenced to 27 years in federal prison for 44 counts of involvement in a racketeering enterprise after being convicted in July 1988, of which he served 13 years.
 He stated at his sentencing: "My arrogance did not allow me to fully examine the events through another's eyes.
 I thought of myself as a kind man, imparting good values, not a racketeer".

 2000s

 In 2001, Galanis was released from prison on a work release program and disappeared.

 In 2019, he was tried and sentenced to 10 years in federal prison, and is currently incarcerated at Federal Correctional Institution, Terminal Island in San Pedro, California, after being convicted in 2019 for defrauding a Native American tribal entity and various investment advisory clients of tens of millions of dollars in a fraudulent and deceptive bond scam.
 His son, Jason, a former business partner of Hunter Biden, was convicted in the same scheme in 2017 and sentenced to 173 months.
+He was pardoned by trump in March 2025.